DeliSauce/Team-Challenge-React-Native/README.md

+## To Do
+- challenge overview not showing last day for longer challenges (scrollview issue)
+- currently no way to add users to challenge if they haven't already created an account
+- add OmniAuth and figure out how to log in automatically

 # Team Challenge
 Mobile app built with React Native that allows groups of people to create and track challenge benchmarks.
 Utilizes Firebase for authentication and syncing data in real time.